containerum/kdc-docs/README.md

 [Stable documentation](https://docs.cdk.containerum.com)
 [Staging documentation](https://cdk-docs.hub.containerum.io)

-Containerum docs is a documentation project for [Containerum Distribution of Kubernetes (CDK)](https://containerum.com/kubernetes/).
+Cdk-docs is a documentation project for [Containerum Distribution of Kubernetes (CDK)](https://containerum.com/kubernetes/).
 It contains guides on installing CDK, manuals and release notes.
 CDK Docs can be launched locally with YARN and Hugo.
 We strive to make docs as clear and substantial as possible, so we welcome contributions and advice.